Derivatives of normal functions in reverse mathematics: From upper derivative to -bar induction

 Let us now describe our reconstruction of the function $h$: The ordinal~$\alpha$ and the induction formula $\varphi$ that appear in the informal argument from the introduction correspond to a well-order~$X$ and an $X$-indexed family $\mathcal T$ of $\mathbb N$-trees.
-In order to represent the function~$\delta\mapsto h(\gamma,\delta)$ with $\gamma<\alpha$ we will construct a prae-dilator~$H[x]$ such that $\mathcal T$ is progressive at $x\in X$ if, and only if, $H[x]$ is a dilator.
-Considering the contra\-positive of the implication from left to right, we see that we should ensure the following: If $D^{H[x]}_Z$ is ill-founded for some well-order~$Z$, then $\Sigma_x\mathcal T$ must be well-founded while $\mathcal T_x$ is not.
-Inspired by Norman's proof of \mbox{$\Pi^1_2$-completeness}, the idea is to define $D^{H[x]}_Z$ as (an order isomorphic~to) a tree: Along each potential branch one searches for an embedding of $\Sigma_x\mathcal T$ into~$Z$ and, simultaneously, for a descending sequence in~$\mathcal T_x$.
+In order to represent the function~$\delta\mapsto h(\gamma,\delta)$ with $\gamma<\alpha$ we will construct a prae-dilator~$H[x]$ such that $\mathcal T$ is progressive at $x\in X$ if, and only if, $H[x]$ is a dilator (we write $H[x]$ for both the class-sized dilator and its coded restriction, cf.~the discussion after Definition~\ref{def:coded-dilator}).
+Considering the contra\-positive of the implication from left to right, we see that we should ensure the following: If $H[x]_Z\cong D^{H[x]}_Z$ is ill-founded for some well-order~$Z$, then $\Sigma_x\mathcal T$ must be well-founded while $\mathcal T_x$ is not.
+Inspired by Norman's proof of \mbox{$\Pi^1_2$-completeness}, the idea is to define $H[x]_Z$ as a tree: Along each potential branch one searches for an embedding of $\Sigma_x\mathcal T$ into~$Z$ and, simultaneously, for a descending sequence in~$\mathcal T_x$.
 This leads to the following construction: